What is homophobia, biphobia and transphobia?

 - TENI - Transgender Equality Network Ireland - 01 873 3575 or visit - www.teni.ie

 - Dublin Lesbian Line - 01 8729911 - www.dublinlesbianline.ie

 - Crime Victims Helpline - 116 006 - www.crimevictimshelpline.ie

-If you’re being discriminated against at work or by a service provider, contact a Citizens Information or the Equality Authority in Ireland.
-Free Legal Advice (FLAC) have lawyers that that specifically deal with LGBT issues.
+If you’re being discriminated against at work or by a service provider, contact a Citizens Information or The Irish Human Rights and Equality Commission.
+Free Legal Advice (FLAC) have lawyers that that specifically deal with LGBTI+ issues.
 They offer free legal clinics once a month at Outhouse in Dublin.
 Contact Outhouse on 01 8734999 for details.